hestonhoffman/PFCExperiment/cli.md

 Password:
 ~~~

+> **Important:** If you enter your account password incorrectly too many times, a `Failed to login to your Distelli Account, Please check your credentials` message will appear, and your account will be locked as a security precaution.
+The lock expires in two hours.

 ## Upgrading the CLI

-To upgrade the Pipelines CLI, simply re-install the CLI on top of the existing CLI.
+To upgrade the Pipelines CLI, re-install the CLI on top of the existing CLI.
 This will perform an upgrade.

 ## CLI events